 Gold-plated jewelry has a base of some other metal, such as brass, covered with a thin layer of gold.
 This is what you’ll find on the lower end of the price spectrum.
 Gold-plated jewelry rubs off easily, revealing the metal underneath and losing its color and shine quickly.
 It also tarnishes quickly from my own personal experience.

 Gold vermeil is similar to gold-plated jewelry but the difference is that the layer of gold is thicker and the metal underneath is sterling silver.
 It will last longer than gold-plated jewelry, but the gold layer can still rub off and reveal the silver underneath.
+(I actually have a variety of gold vermeil pieces from Mejuri and have found that they retain the gold layer and shine quite well if taken care of.
+You can get 10% off at Mejuri with my link.)

 Gold-filled jewelry, contrary to the name, is not actually filled with gold.
 Rather, a thick layer of gold is bonded to another metal, such as brass or copper.
 The gold layer is 5% of the total weight.
 Gold-filled jewelry is a great economical alternative to solid gold.
 If taken care of, it can last as long as solid gold and won’t tarnish or rub off; however, gold-filled jewelry does require more maintenance than solid gold.
 The downside is that if you were to resell your gold-filled jewelry, it would not have as much value as solid gold jewelry.